Get

 Suitable For:

-The Cockapoo gets along with people of all ages and most animals, making it a suitable pet for most owners.
-It is considered a good breed for beginners, but you will need to brush its coat daily and ensure it gets enough exercise to stay trim and healthy.
+The Cockapoo gets along with people of all ages and most animals, making them suitable for most owners.
+They are ideal for first-time owners, but you must brush their coat daily and ensure they get enough exercise to stay trim and healthy.

 Pros